-Only Samsung could deliver satisfying Mobile VR with two very remarkable VR installations based on the Gear VR and the Galaxy series: an arcade driving simulator and a football shootout with full body trackings systems.
+Only Samsung could deliver satisfying Mobile VR with two very remarkable VR installations based on the Gear VR and the Galaxy series: an arcade driving simulator and a football shoot-out with full-body tracking systems.
 Although both installations were highly attractive, they represented very enhanced versions of smartphone VR that can not be compared to VR adoption on a smartphone for everyday users.
-For local based entertainment in the traditionally spectacular Samsung showcase, they certainly did a great job!
+For local-based entertainment in the traditionally spectacular Samsung showcase, they certainly did a great job!

 Biting the virtual dust

 The most outstanding VR showcase at this year’s IFA had been realized by one of Germany’s biggest TV stations.
-WDR demonstrated a three part series of VR productions related to TV documentary features on coal mining and everyday living in Germany’s former region of heavy industry.
-A 360° interactive video put you into a living room of the 1960’s, another immersive video let you travel through a photogrammetry-scanned coal mine, and a 4D experience with Oculus Rift and Touch controls put you into the shoes of a coal miner going to work deep under the surface.
-The experience was enhanced by heat and wind stimulations, and you had to overcome some critical situations with your coworkers under sweating conditions in a dusty digital realm before getting back to the clinical modern day life of a 2018 media trade show…
+WDR demonstrated a three-part series of VR productions related to TV documentary features on coal mining and everyday living in Germany’s former region of heavy industry.
+A 360° interactive video put you into a living room of the 1960s, another immersive video let you travel through a photogrammetry-scanned coal mine, and a 4D experience with Oculus Rift and Touch control put you into the shoes of a coal miner going to work deep under the surface.
+The experience was enhanced by heat and wind stimulations, and you had to overcome some critical situations with your co-workers under sweating conditions in a dusty digital realm before getting back to the clinical modern-day life of a 2018 media trade show…

 VR was also present on other media booths at IFA, where live broadcasting shows discussed new equipment or the change of TV production conditions in relation to panoramic video technology.
 Even if VR did not show up so dominantly as it did at least year’s show, it continues to stir up the media world below the surface in quite a substantial way.